yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > Comparing this to `systemd`, the default provider for RHEL 8 and other Linux systems, we can see in the description under supported features that `systemctl` does not have delayed login or `manual` but does have `mask`, which, in system terms, means it disables the service so not even services that are dependent on it can activate it.

-Should read (correct 'system' to '`systemd`'),
+Should read (correct 'in system terms' to 'in `systemd` terms'),

 > Comparing this to `systemd`, the default provider for RHEL 8 and other Linux systems, we can see in the description under supported features that `systemctl` does not have delayed login or `manual` but does have `mask`, which, in `systemd` terms, means it disables the service so not even services that are dependent on it can activate it.

 #### Page 49

-The formatting for the legacy service example should be,
+The formatting for the legacy service example should be:

 ```puppet
 service { 'legacy service':